War crimes in the Yemeni civil war (2014–present): Attacks on facilities run by aid organizations

 The Saudi embassy in London, in early February 2016, advised United Nations and other aid organizations to move their offices and staff away from "regions where the Houthi militias and their supporters are active and in areas where there are military operations".
 It claimed this was in order to "protect the international organizations and their employees".
 The UN refused to pull out the humanitarian aid workers and protested against the Saudi demands.
 On 7 February 2016, the UN humanitarian chief Stephen O'Brien wrote to Saudi Arabia's UN Ambassador Abdallah al-Mouallimi, pointing out that Saudi Arabia is obligated under international law to permit access, and has "duty of care obligations under the conduct of military operations for all civilians, including humanitarian workers".

 HRW declared, on 17 February 2016, that Saudi Arabia's warnings to stay away were insufficient to fulfil their legal obligations to protect aid stations and their occupants.
 James Ross, Legal and Policy Director at HRW, said: "A warning is no justification for an unlawful airstrike.
 They can't shift the blame for shirking their responsibility onto aid agencies that are struggling to address a deepening crisis."

 After an air-strike on an MSF hospital in the Hajjah province on 15 August 2016, MSF announced the pulling of their staff from Saada and Hajjah provinces affecting 6 facilities, after a Saudi airstrike hit a hospital they operated, killing at least 15 people and injuring 20.
-The group also complained that the results of previous investigations into hospital bombings by the Saudi-led coalition were never shared.Ban Ki-moon condemned the attack, saying "that civilians, including children, continue to bear the brunt of increased fighting and military operations in Yemen", and calling for a swift investigation.
+The group also complained that the results of previous investigations into hospital bombings by the Saudi-led coalition were never shared.
+Ban Ki-moon condemned the attack, saying "that civilians, including children, continue to bear the brunt of increased fighting and military operations in Yemen", and calling for a swift investigation.

+On 8 February 2018, a Houthi airstrike in Taiz killed two activists delivering humanitarian aid, including Reham al-Badr.